learn-co-curriculum/react-hooks-forms-abstraction/README.md

 }
 ```

-If we connect this method to both of our `input`s, they will both correctly
+If we connect this function to both of our `input`s, they will both correctly
 update state.
 Why?
 Because for the first `input`, `event.target.name` is set to
 `firstName`, while in the second `input`, it is set to `lastName`.
 Each
 `input`'s `name` attribute will change which part of state is actually updated!